Paul McCartney: 'One of my best friends was killed in gun violence'

-CENTRAL PARK (WABC) --Hundreds of thousands of New Yorkers took to the streets for the March for Our Lives for gun control - and Paul McCarthey was one of them.
+CENTRAL PARK --Hundreds of thousands of New Yorkers took to the streets for the March for Our Lives for gun control - and Paul McCartney was one of them.

 The former Beatle had a very personal reason for joining the march.

-"One of my best friends was killed in gun violence right around here, so it's important to me," McCarthey told a reporter as they stood near Central Park.
+"One of my best friends was killed in gun violence right around here, so it's important to me," McCartney told a reporter as they stood near Central Park.

 People all over the world participated in March for Our Lives events in numbers comparable to the women's march after the inauguration of President Donald Trump.